Myndex/SAPC-APCA/documentation/minimum_compliance.md

 # APC<span class="flipH">A</span>™ INTEGRATION COMPLIANCE
 This brief document defines the minimum integrated features for a tool to be considered either _"APCA™ Compliant"_ or _"APCA™ Compatible"_ and other related issues.
 This document became necessary due to some unfortunate abuse and improper use of trademarks, code, and importantly in terms of properly presenting the technology.

-## Compliance Levels Overview
+## Compatibility Levels Overview
 - **APCA™ Contrast Value:** Requires a correct implementation of the APCA base algorithm only, with disclaimers of use.
 - **APCA™ Compatible:** Same as "Contrast", adding in manual font lookup guidelines
-- **APCA™ Compliant:** Same as "Compatible" and including font calculations and guidelines.
+- **APCA™ Compliant:** Same as "Compatible" but also including font calculations, and conforms to independent APCA™ design guidelines.
-- **APCA™ Certified:** Same as "Compliant" and Requires evaluation and certification by Myndex Research.
+- **APCA™ Certified:** Same as "Compliant" but also requires evaluation and certification by Myndex Research.
-- **WCAG&nbsp;3 Compliant: _PROHIBITED_** until WCAG&nbsp;3 is an official recommendation.
+- **WCAG&nbsp;3 Compliant: _Does not exist yet._** Until WCAG&nbsp;3 is an official recommendation  there is no such thing.
-    - ***Important Notice:*** until WCAG&nbsp;3 is the official recommendation of the W3.org, use of the term _"WCAG&nbsp;3 Compliant"_ or similar terminology is strictly prohibited.
+    - ***Important Notice:*** until WCAG&nbsp;3 is the official recommendation of the W3.org, you cannot conform to the standard, therefore _"WCAG&nbsp;3 Compliant"_ or similar terminology cannot be used.

 ### _Conformance Failure Remediation_
-Unfortunately, due to abuse, tools that are not at least at the APCA minimum level "contrast value", and that make any claims of being APCA™ or SAPC™, shall be given notice with a reasonable period of time to comply, or shall be issued a DMCA takedown notice.
+Unfortunately, due to misuse, tools that are not at least at the APCA minimum level "contrast value", and that make any claims of being APCA™ or SAPC™, be notified and provided a reasonable period of time to remove the statements or update the implementation.

-We have hesitated to take stronger action such as this.
-Regrettably, tools that are improperly implementing the technology and/or that are improperly claiming WCAG&nbsp;3 compliance, are causing concerns within the AGWG and in the accessibility community at large.
-Also, there is sufficient misinformation regarding contrast on the internet today, there is a significant interest in correcting these issues.
+Regrettably, tools that are improperly implementing the technology and/or that are improperly claiming WCAG&nbsp;3 compliance, are causing concerns within the W3-AGWG and in the accessibility community at large.
+Also, there is sufficient misinformation regarding contrast on the internet today, that there is a significant interest in correcting these issues.

-Moreover, as the APCA™ is designed specifically for standards compliance, it is important that tools are unified regarding their application of the technology.
+As the APCA™ is designed specifically for use in a standard, it is important that tools are unified regarding their application of the technology.
 As this is a developing standard, it is further important that tool developers follow changes in the APCA™ code or methods, and keep tools updated to prevent discordant results.

 ### Use of Trademarks
 The terms "APCA", "SAPC", "SACAM", "Advanced Perceptual Contrast Algorithm", "Accessible Perceptual Contrast Algorithm", "APCA™ Contrast", "APCA™ Compatible", "APCA™ Compliant", "APCA™ Certified", are trademarks of Myndex Research and Andrew Somers, All Rights Reserved, use by limited permission only.
 Trademarks are not included as part of any open-source license, permission to use only per the limited restrictions listed in this document.